vszakats/hb/contrib/rddads/doc/en/readme.txt

       Every attempt has been made to make the RDD compliant with the standard DBFCDX RDD at the .prg level.
       One important difference is the handling of structural indexes.
-      ACE will <b>always</b> automatically open an index with the same name as the data file.
+      ACE will *always* automatically open an index with the same name as the data file.
 There is no way to turn this feature off.

-      You can use the Set() function call as well as the equivalent commands for SET DEFAULT TO, DATEFORMAT, DELETE, and EPOCH.
+      You can use the Set() function call as well as the equivalent commands for `SET DEFAULT TO`, DATEFORMAT, DELETE, and EPOCH.
       Harbour automatically makes the call to ADS to change its internal setting to match Harbour's.